apache/metron/metron-platform/metron-parsers/README.md

       }
     ]
     ```
-    **Note**: messageHeaderRegex, recordTypeRegex and regex (withing fields) could be specified as lists also e.g.
+    **Note**: messageHeaderRegex and regex (withing fields) could be specified as lists also e.g.
     ```json
-        "recordTypeRegex": [
+        "messageHeaderRegex": [
         "regular expression 1",
         "regular expression 2"
         ]